git-town/git-town/website/src/commands/repo.md

 # git repo

-The _repo_ command ("show the repository") opens the repository homepage in your default browser.
+The _repo_ command ("show the repository") opens the homepage of the current repository in your default browser.
 Git Town can display repositories hosted on [GitHub](https://github.com), [GitLab](https://gitlab.com), [Gitea](https://gitea.com), and [Bitbucket](https://bitbucket.org).